 Sharing Children’s Aid results and expertise nationally and internationally

-Recognizing the importance of scaling up the Children’s Aid Society community schools strategy in other districts and states, Children’s Aid Society founded the National Center for Community Schools in 1994 to respond to growing demand for information and advice about community schools implementation.
+Recognizing the importance of scaling up the Children’s Aid community school strategy in other districts and states, Children’s Aid founded the National Center for Community Schools in 1994 to respond to growing demand for information and advice about community schools implementation.

-- The center’s services—study visits, training, consultation, strategic planning advice, and written and electronic tools—have contributed to the development of over 15,000 community school adaptations across the United States and abroad.
+- The Center’s services—study visits, training, consultation, strategic planning advice, and written and electronic tools—have contributed to the development of over 17,000 community school adaptations across the United States and abroad, the large majority of them in the United Kingdom – England as well as Wales and Northern Ireland.

-- In addition, it has published a variety of implementation guides, including, most recently, a manual entitled Building Community Schools: A Guide for Action.10
+- In addition, it has published a variety of implementation guides, including a widely disseminated manual entitled Building Community Schools: A Guide for Action.
+13

 Private sources include a number of national and local foundations, corporations and individuals.
 Some of the foundation supporters direct their grants to a specific program or school within the comprehensive, multi-site framework of Children’s Aid’s community schools.
-Recent major support for the work includes the Charina Endowment Fund, the Charles Hayden Foundation, Morgan Stanley and the Teagle Foundation (directed toward the college access program at Fannie Lou Hamer Freedom High School).
+Major support for the work includes the Charina Endowment Fund, the Charles Hayden Foundation, Morgan Stanley, and the Teagle Foundation (directed toward the college access program at Fannie Lou Hamer Freedom High School).

 Indicators of Progress